-The CAF process can only be effective if it is undertaken with the agreement of the child's parents/carers.
-The CAF should involve the child and family as well as all the professionals who are working with them.
+The Early Help process can only be effective if it is undertaken with the agreement of the child's parents/carers.
+The Early Help process should involve the child and family as well as all the professionals who are working with them.

 The school will keep the needs and circumstances of children receiving early help under constant review.
-If the child's situation does not improve and/or the child's parents and/or the child do not consent to early help or the CAF process being initiated, the school will make a judgement about whether, without help, the needs of the child will escalate.
-If so, a referral to Children's Social Care may be necessary.
+If the child's situation does not improve and/or the child's parents and/or the child do not consent to early help, the school will make a judgement about whether, without help, the needs of the child will escalate.
+If so, the school will seek the parents'